Shifting your Sales Strategy to an Outcome-Based Model with Christoph Schell, #163

 “Social selling is very important,” Christoph says.
 “You are now mixing the brand with your own brand, representing your company, their values.
 Sellers need to be consistent with their personal brands and align them to the company’s brand.”

 Christoph says he builds his brand on LinkedIn and teaches his team to do the same.
-He spends 90 minutes every day on LinkedIn, finding leads and opportunities, and engaging in conversations.
+He spends 90 minutes every day on LinkedIn, finding sales leads and opportunities, and engaging in conversations.

 “The future of social selling is that you will have a direct touch through social selling channels with every single customer, so the value propositions will have to be hyper-personalized.”#ModernSellers, the future of #socialselling is hyper-personalization and adding value to every customer interaction.
 Great @GoModernSelling ep. with @christophschel from @hp and @M_3jr Click To Tweet